h2non/toxy/README.md

 - Built-in balancer and traffic intercept via middleware
 - Inherits API and features from [rocky](https://github.com/h2non/rocky)
 - Compatible with connect/express (and most of their middleware)
-- Runs as standalone HTTP proxy
+- Able to run as standalone HTTP proxy

 ## Introduction